 Apply ice to your toes after a run.
 This will help lessen pain and reduce swelling.

 Switch your socks.
-Those that are too thick or too small can cause sore toes, because it increases pressure on your toes and produces an impact or friction problem.
-Try buying a different brand or material of sock, ensuring that it's a moisture-wicking variety to keep your feet dry.
+According to "Running Times", socks that are too thick or too small can cause sore toes.
+Try buying a different brand or material of sock.